aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

 #### CachePersistenceLayer

 The `CachePersistenceLayer` enables you to use Valkey, Redis OSS, or any Redis-compatible cache as the persistence layer for idempotency state.
-You need to bring your own cache client.
+You need to provide your own cache client.

-We recommend using [valkey-glide](https://valkey.io/valkey-glide/#__tabbed_2_2){target="_blank"} or [redis-client](https://www.npmjs.com/package/@redis/client){target="_blank"}.
-But you can use any Redis-compatible client.
+We recommend using [valkey-glide](https://valkey.io/valkey-glide/#__tabbed_2_2){target="_blank"} for Valkey or [redis-client](https://www.npmjs.com/package/@redis/client){target="_blank"} for Redis.
+However, any redis compatible client can be used.

 ???+ info
-    Ensure that your cache client is properly configured and connected to your cache instance before using it with `CachePersistenceLayer`.
+    Make sure your cache client is configured and connected before using it with `CachePersistenceLayer`.

 === "Using Valkey Client"
     ```typescript hl_lines="9-18 21"